Imran-imtiaz48/Imran-imtiaz48/README.md

 <h3 align="center">
  With over 6 years of experience as a skilled SQL Database Administrator, I excel in managing, optimizing, and securing complex database systems.
 My primary focus is on ensuring data integrity, enhancing performance, and maintaining smooth operations that align with your business objectives.

 In addition to my SQL expertise, I am proficient in HTML, CSS, JavaScript, and C#.
-This versatility allows me to handle both the technical backend and the user facing frontend of website development.
+This versatility allows me to handle both the technical backend and the user-facing frontend of website development.
 </h3>

 <p align="left">